-the coherence of GPUDMM starts to fall off, even as its diversity continues to increase.
-In other words, removing small levels of context-specific noise can be useful for improving the topic coherence for GMM, but removing too many impacts its ability to create more coherent topics.
-When looking at the words in the noise list, we find that most of these words are flood words that do not get removed through traditional avenues of preprocessing.
-For example, in the Covid-19 Twitter data set, words that would be removed by the context-noise list include flood words like 'covid19,' 'coronavirus,' and 'covid,' and general noise words like 'people,' 'today,' and 'many.'
+Specifically, we fix k = 30 for TND, NLDA, and GPUDMM, and we use $\alpha = 0.1$ , $\beta_0 = 0.01$ , $\beta_1 = 25$ , k = 30, and $\mu = 0$ as the parameters for TND to get an accurate noise distribution for use in NLDA and in the contextnoise list.
+Figure 3 shows the impact of using a contextnoise list of varying sizes with the GPUDMM topic set on topic coherence and topic diversity.
+Both TND ( $\mu = 0$ ) and NLDA are shown for comparison purposes.
+We can see the topic diversity of GPUDMM increase as c increases, meaning that noise is to blame for much of the lack of diversity in the model.
+Even without incorporating the embedding space, the improvement in coherence is significant.
+When we look at topic coherence, we notice that when c gets very high $(c \ge 100)$ , the coherence of GPUDMM starts to fall off, even as its diversity continues to increase.
+In other words, removing small levels of context-specific noise can be useful for improving the topic coherence.
+Most of these words are flood words that do not get removed through traditional avenues of preprocessing.
+For example, in the Covid data set, words that would be removed by the context-noise list include flood words like 'covid19,' 'coronavirus,' and 'covid,' and general noise words like 'people,' 'today,' and 'many.'
 Removing these words from topics will improve topic diversity and coherence by virtue of the replacements for these words being more informative for their respective topics.
 TND and NLDA are able to selectively remove only the noise words that are not closely tied to coherent topics, leading them to have higher topic diversity and topic coherence than models using the context noise list.
 However, we believe that researchers will still find it valuable to be able to remove context-specific noise when using models that are already part of their pipeline.

-6.3 Qualitative Analysis
+C. Qualitative Analysis

-For the Election 2020 Twitter data set, human judges were asked to label topics from LDA, DMM, GPUDMM, CSTM, TND, and NLDA.
+For the Election 2020 data set, human judges were asked to label topics from LDA, DMM, GPUDMM, CSTM, TND, and NLDA.
 Our evaluation was conducted by 18 people, 10 male and 8 female.
 Most judges were college students.
-Judges were presented with five 'selected topics' from the Election 2020 Twitter data set that were dominant topics during the campaign.
-Judges were asked to label topics generated by each of the models as one of the selected topics.
-If judges did not believe a selected topic was present, they could suggest another topic that applied, or they could indicate that no real topic existed.
-Thirty topics from each topic model were used in the human judgment experiment.
-Based on our topic coherence and topic diversity results, we expected variation in terms of the number of topics that would be interpretable by human judgement.
-Each topic was labeled independently by three judges.
-In our results, we considered a topic successfully labeled only if all three judges agreed on its label since that provided the best results for the baselines.
+Judges were presented with five 'selected topics' from the Election 2020 data set that were dominant topics during the campaign.
+Judges were asked to label topics generated by each of the